1. Overview

 - Act in good faith and without malicious intent

-- Do not access, modify, or exfiltrate user data beyond what is necessary to demonstrate the vulnerability
+- Do not access, modify, or exfiltrate real client or cardholder data

 - Report the vulnerability directly to Fyatu and do not disclose it publicly before resolution

-This safe harbor applies to legal claims under our control (such as trespass or unauthorized access) and does not bind third parties.
+This safe harbour applies to legal claims under our control and does not bind third parties, including BIN Sponsors or card networks.

 8. What We Do Not Offer

-This is a responsible disclosure program, not a bug bounty program.
+This is a responsible disclosure programme, not a bug bounty programme.
 We do not currently offer monetary compensation for vulnerability reports.
-Researchers who submit valid reports will receive public acknowledgment (with permission) and our gratitude.
+Researchers who submit valid, qualifying reports will receive public acknowledgement (with permission) and our gratitude.

 9. Contact